cylestio/cylestio-monitor/docs/monitoring_channels.md

 - `API_call_finish`: When an API call completes
 - `API_error`: When an API call fails

-### MCP (Machine-Controlled Programs)
+### MCP (Model Context Protocol)

-The `MCP` channel captures events related to MCP tool calls and interactions, such as:
+The `MCP` channel captures events related to [Model Context Protocol](https://modelcontextprotocol.io/introduction) tool calls and interactions, such as:

 - Tool registration and discovery
 - Tool call parameters and arguments